lois4801/SIF_Project-Safety-AI/README.md

 - To use PowerBI, Tableau, and Google Looker studio in presenting different aspects of data involving injuries and fatalities in Electrical Field Industry
 - To create a website that enables the audience to see the output report of the data gathered
 - To use API or hyperlinks to connect different platforms used from data gathering, data cleaning until data presentation
+- To test the functionality of each dashboards
+- To test the real time integration FROM WEBAPP TO MICROSOFT SOFTWARES >>>  FROM WEBAPP TO POWERPOINT PRESENTATION >>> FROM WEBAPP TO WEBAPP>>> FROM WEBAPP TO MY OWN CREATED WEBSITE
+- To do data integration testing and data quality assusrance testing during the start of the project until it is finished
+- Be sure to add description for each DASHBOARD FUNCTIONS.
+- Be sure to interconnect each graphs in each dashboards especially in Tableau.

 ## A. Introduction